 Prepasted: Prepasted wallpapers have a cured adhesive applied to the backing, which is activated with water.
-These wallpapers must be booked before hanging, for detailed hanging instructions for prepasted wallpaper see our How to Hang Prepasted Wallpaper guide.
+These wallpapers must be booked before hanging.
+For detailed hanging instructions for prepasted wallpaper see our How to Hang Prepasted Wallpaper guide.

 Unpasted: Unpasted wallpapers have no paste applied to the backing so paste will be needed.
 Unless specifically mentioned in the instructions that come with the wallpaper, these can be hung with standard wallpaper pastes available at your nearest paint and wallpaper store.
 We recommend hanging these using the paste-the-wall method, but you should check the instructions to see if the manufacturer recommends pasting the backing, in which case you will need to book the wallpaper.
 For detailed instructions about hanging unpasted wallpaper, see our How to Hang Wallpaper guide.

-Straight Match: Wallpapers with a straight match have a pattern that is can be continued across the width of the wallpaper.
+Straight Match: Wallpapers with a straight match have a pattern that is continued across the width of the wallpaper.
 This means that the pattern continues across the seam and matched to the same point of the pattern on the next strip.

 Drop Match: Wallpaper patterns with a drop match do not repeat across the width from strip to strip.
-The next strip will need to be dropped either a quarter or half the repeat on the next strip to match the pattern from strip to strip.
-If you need to drop half of the repeat it is called a Half Drop and if you need to drop a quarter of the repeat it is a quarter drop.
+The next strip will need to be dropped either a quarter or half of the repeat on the next strip to match the pattern from strip to strip.
+If you need to drop half of the repeat it is called a Half Drop and if you need to drop a quarter of the repeat it is a Quarter drop.